No change in program theme, however, partial changes may come up.

 Luncheon Seminar 1

-The Lancet Commission on medicine, Nazism, and Holocaust: historical evidence, implications for today, teaching for tomorrow
+The Lancet Commission on medicine, Nazism, and the Holocaust: historical evidence, implications for today, teaching for tomorrow

 Herwig Czech (Medical University of Vienna, Austria)